 One wrinkle: open-weight models get a partial pass on transparency obligations, but not if they cross the systemic risk threshold.
 Frontier open models like DeepSeek R1 and Qwen likely cross that line.
 If the original provider hasn’t complied with EU obligations, that risk may flow down to you as the first entity in the EU value chain.
 Something to consider before building on open models with no EU presence.

-So at the model layer, we’re safe if we use a compliant provider and we don’t intensively fine-tune it.
+So at the model layer, the obligations are manageable if you use a compliant provider and don’t intensively fine-tune it.
 But what about the agent layer on top?

 Agents Don’t Fit in a Box